 Mansfield Retail and Leisure Study (2014 Addendum)

-This document updates the 2011 Study.
-It was prepared by Peter Brett Associates (who merged with Roger Tym and Partners) and provides revised targets for new floorspace which will be incorporated into the Mansfield District Council Local Plan 2013 to 2033.
+This document updates the 2011 Study and provides revised targets for new floorspace which will be incorporated into the Mansfield District Council Local Plan 2013 to 2033.
 These are based on more up to date data inputs.